CJSHayward/psh/README.md

 	foo=bar
 ```

-## .cjshrc file setup
+## .pshrc file setup

-.cjshrc files are fading in in power.
+.pshrc files are growing in power.
 The power explicitly includes the ability
 to set aliases and environmental variables, and program Python to do things you
 want.
 The syntax for Python is essentially the same as the shell.